objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 More importantly though, OS X also shares a lot of the frameworks that you're already familiar with from iOS, like Foundation, Core Data and Core Animation.
 This year Apple harmonised the platforms further and brought frameworks like Multipeer Connectivity to the Mac that were iOS only previously.
 Also on a lower level you'll immediately see the APIs you're familiar with: Core Graphics, Core Text, libdispatch and many more.

 The UI framework is where things really start to diverge -- UIKit feels like a slimmed down and modernized version of AppKit that has been around and evolving since the NeXT days.
-With the introduction of the iPhone Apple got the chance to start fresh with UIKit, whereas AppKit still has to bear the weight of its origins.
-AppKit gets modernized step by step every year, but it never had the clean cut as UIKit did.
+When Apple introduced the iPhone they had a chance to start from a clean slate take what they had learned from AppKit: Bring over the concepts and pieces that had proven to work well, and improve those that were less fortunate designs.

+TODO Comment from Daniel: I'd argue that NSWindow is conceptually very different from UIWindow.
+UIWindow is a subclass of UIView.
+But NSWindow is not a view at all.
+Thoughts?

-That being said, UIKit and AppKit still share a lot of concepts.
-The UI is constructed out of windows and views with messages being sent over the responder chain just as on iOS (although you'll usually never have more than one window on iOS).
-What's `UIWindow` to iOS, is `NSWindow` on the Mac. `UIView` is `NSView`, `UIControl` is `NSControl`, `UIImage` is `NSImage`, `UIViewController` is `NSViewController`, `UITextView` is `NSTextView`.
+With this in mind, it's no wonder that UIKit and AppKit still share a lot of concepts.
+The UI is constructed out of windows and views with messages being sent over the responder chain just as on iOS.
+What's `UIView` is `NSView`, `UIControl` is `NSControl`, `UIImage` is `NSImage`, `UIViewController` is `NSViewController`, `UITextView` is `NSTextView`.
 The list goes on and on.

 It's tempting to assume that you can use these classes in the same way, just replace `UI` by `NS`.
 But that's not going to work in many cases.
-The similarity is more on the conceptual than on the implementation level.
+The similarity is more on the conceptual level than in the implementation.
 You'll pretty much know about the building blocks to look for to construct your user interface, which is a great help.
-But the devil is in the details -- you really need to look into the documentation and find out how these classes work.
+And a lot of the design patters such as delegation.
+But the devil is in the details -- you really need to read the documentation and learn how these classes are to be used.

-In the next section we'll take a look at some of these pitfalls we got hung up with ourselves the most.
+In the next section we'll take a look at some of the pitfalls we fell into ourselves the most.

 ## What's Different

 ### Windows and Window Controllers

 While you almost never interact with windows on iOS (since they take up the whole screen anyway), windows are key component on the Mac.
 Therefore AppKit has a `NSWindowController` class that traditionally took on much of the tasks that you would handle in a view controller on iOS.
-In fact, on the Mac only the window controller was hooked into the responder chain by default, view controllers were not receiving actions by default and missed a lot of the lifecycle methods, view controller containment and other features you're used from UIKit.
+View controllers are a relatively new addition to AppKit, and they were not receiving actions by default and missed a lot of the lifecycle methods, view controller containment and other features you're used from UIKit.
+Historically Mac applications were multi-window, each with its own role in a way very similar to view controllers on iOS.

-This changes in a pretty big way on Yosemite though. `NSViewController` is now much more similar to `UIViewController` and is also part of the responder chain by default.
+Since Mac apps are relying more and more on a single window, AppKit has changed.
+As of OS X 10.10 Yosemite the `NSViewController` is similar in many ways to `UIViewController`.
+It is also part of the responder chain by default.
 Just remember that if you target your Mac app to OS X 10.9 or earlier, window controllers on the mac are much more akin to what you're used to as view controllers from iOS.
 As [Mike Ash writes](https://www.mikeash.com/pyblog/friday-qa-2013-04-05-windows-and-window-controllers.html), a good pattern to instantiate windows on the Mac is to have one nib file and one window controller per window type.

 ### Responder Chain

-Prior to OS X 10.10 the responder chain on the Mac was significantly different from iOS as view controllers were not part of it by default.
-In fact, `NSViewController` was just introduced in 2007 (in OS X 10.5), but it didn't take on the same role as it did on iOS.
+If you're developing for OS X 10.9 or lower, be aware that view controllers are not part of the responder chain by default.
 Events would bubble up through the view tree and then go straight to the window and the window controller.
 If you would want a view controller to handle events, you'd have to add it to the responder chain [manually)(http://www.cocoawithlove.com/2008/07/better-integration-for-nsviewcontroller.html).

-With Yosemite this changes: view controllers are now first class citizens in the responder chain and therefore the model feels much more familiar for iOS developers.

 Other than the path events and actions travel, AppKit also has a more strict convention as to the method signature of actions.
 In AppKit an action method always looks like this: